matthew-chandler/website/docs/31-days/index.md

 # Overview

+## Update

+This project is currently on hold until I determine an easier way to automate and manage existing deployments, since I don't want to have to manually deploy everything if my server ever gets wiped.
+I'm currently considering learning and implement Kubernetes.

+## Overview

 I'm doing a challenge where I make a new website each day during July 2025 as a way to test out code assistant capabilities, learn new tools, and have fun!

 ???
 "Site Requirements"